Donald Sidney-Fryer: Marine Corps service and education

 Sidney-Fryer was born and raised in the Atlantic coastal city of New Bedford, Massachusetts.
+He was originally named Donald Sidney Fryer, Junior, but early in life dropped the "Junior," and in 1970 or early 1971 added a hyphen between his middle and last names.

 After graduating from high school, Sidney-Fryer could not afford to go to college.
 He knew the United States G. I. Bill would pay for college after military service, so to further his education he enlisted in the United States Marine Corps in October 1953.
-In the Marines, in the three libraries at Naval Air Station Jacksonville, Florida, Sidney-Fryer first began reading science fiction.
+In the Marines' three libraries at Naval Air Station Jacksonville, Florida, Sidney-Fryer first began reading science fiction.
 Then he was transferred to the Marine Air Station at Opa-locka (today the Coast Guard Air Station Miami).
 At the Opa-locka base library, Sidney-Fryer first read the works of Arthur C. Clarke, August Derleth, H. P. Lovecraft, Robert E. Howard, and Clark Ashton Smith.
 He was especially affected by Smith's story “The City of the Singing Flame”:

 Emotionally and spiritually this last narrative, written in quite a remarkable and highly poetic prose, the like of which I had never encountered before, bowled me over and knocked me down, not just because of the colorful, vivid, and intense imagination that had shaped the story but equally because of the uncommon vocabulary without which the story could not have come into existence.
 Because I had studied Latin, French, and English each for four years in high school, particularly Latin, the vocabulary per se gave me no real problem.
 However, I had almost never before encountered such uncommon words, obviously Latinate, employed in a piece of fiction ...

 On September 5, 1955, Sidney-Fryer was transferred to Marine Corps Air Station El Toro in Orange County, California.
 In the base library there, he was impressed by The Collected Writings of Ambrose Bierce.

 In September 1956, Sidney-Fryer began studies at the University of California, Los Angeles.
 He initially majored in theatre arts and minored in French.
 In the evenings he studied ballet under Tatiana Riabouchinska, formerly with the Ballets Russes, and her husband David Lichine.
 He had performing in mind: “Even if I could not have become a ballet dancer at twenty or twenty-one, I knew the value of rigorous dance training in shaping a capable all-around performer.”
 After two years, he changed his major to French and minor to Spanish, thinking he would become a teacher of languages.